Strydir/WordMaker/README.md

 Note that this is an "alpha" version of this app.
 I expect to make a lot of changes and there are probably still a lot of ways to break it.
 However, it should be functional enough to use.

+Note: the devs are adding an alphabet including some new characters and WingDings: support for the new characters and WingDings is coming asap so you might want to just wait for it.
+Unless you want to do some bug testing for me: haven't had time to properly test my update, yet...
+Gotta get some screenshots out, too!

 Welcome to WordMaker for VRToolbox!